claret-srl/ROMANTIG/README.md

 sudo ./services up demo
 ```

 - Now you can open Grafana on [localhost:3000](localhost:3000) `user:admin` `password:admin` and select predefined "RomanTIG Overall Equipment Effectiveness" dashboard to visualize [OEE](https://www.oee.com/) live data.
-You can freely add plots and other tables by using the "add new panel" function of Grafana, than save as a [`dashboard.json`](grafana/dashboards/dashboard.json) file in `.\grafana\dashboards\` directory to persist the changes after rebooting the container or the Grafana service.
+You can freely add plots and other tables by using the "add new panel" function of Grafana, than save as a [`grafana/dashboards/dashboard.json`](grafana/dashboards/dashboard.json) file to persist the changes after rebooting the container or the Grafana service.

 - To stop all the services in the containers execute: